Evacuation of the placenta from the uterus by hand.

 - Cup the fundus with one hand and hold it down.

-– Advance the other hand into the uterus, fully pronated, directly to the fundus and locate the cleavage plane between the uterine wall and the placenta with the fingertips.
+- Advance the other hand into the uterus, supinated, directly to the fundus and locate the cleavage plane between the uterine wall and the placenta with the fingertips.
 This hand is inserted all the way up to the forearm in the genital tract.

-– Once the cleavage plane has been located, use the side of the pronated hand like a spoon to detach the placenta and bring it out.
+- Once the cleavage plane has been located, use the side of the supinated hand like a spoon to detach the placenta and bring it out.

 - Immediately reinsert the hand to perform uterine exploration.